-For future work, we would like to suggest two research directions based on our study.
-(1) The proposed contrastive search is a deterministic decoding method.
-It would be interesting to incorporate a certain level of stochasticity into the decoding process.
+For future work, we would like to suggest three research directions based on our study.

+- Our proposed contrastive loss \mathcal{L}{CL} in Eq.
+(2) is designed to treat all other tokens within the same sequence as negative samples.
+However, we do acknowledge that there might be a suitably small fraction of tokens (within the same sequence) that share similar semantic meanings even with different surface forms.
+We believe the current formulation of the contrastive loss might be further improved by taking this aspect into consideration and we leave it to our future work. - One limitation of the proposed contrastive search is that it is a deterministic decoding method.
+It would be interesting and useful to incorporate a certain level of stochasticity into the decoding process.
 One plausible approach is to combine contrastive search with stochastic sampling methods.
-For instance, given the prefix, we could first generate a few tokens (e.g. $1 \sim 3$ tokens) with nucleus sampling.
-Then, we switch to contrastive search for the remaining steps.10 (2) Our approach is architecture agnostic and can be applied to any generation model.
-Future research could focus on adapting it to other tasks than open-ended text generation (i.e. constrained text generation), such as machine translation and document summarization.
+For instance, given the prefix, we could first generate a few tokens (e.g., $1 \sim 3$ tokens) with nucleus sampling.
+Then, we switch to contrastive search for the remaining steps.
+In Appendix I, we provide some preliminary experiment results on incorporating stochasticity into contrastive search.

+• Our approach is architecture agnostic and can be applied to any generation model.
+Future research could focus on adapting it to other tasks than open-ended text generation (i.e., constrained text generation), such as machine translation and document summarization.